novak-dev/novak-dev/README.md

 - 👀 I’m interested in automation,
 - 🌱 I’m currently learning android development
 - 💞️ I’m looking to collaborate on open source projects that improve people's lives
-- 📫 Contact me here
+- 📫 Send me a message if you want to contact me